 From different types of steel to wide variances in knife-making processes, it can be hard to guarantee you're getting the high-quality knife you need.
 If only there was some sort of rating system so that professional chefs and home cooks can easily compare types of kitchen knives!

-Luckily, the Rockwell Hardness Scale is just that: used to determine the precise strength and sharpness of steel for knives.
+Enter the Rockwell Hardness Scale, which is a numerical rating used to determine the precise strength and sharpness of steel for knives.
 When looking for the best blade, this scale can tell you everything from which kitchen knife is made from harder steel to which offers a sharper cutting edge.
 Let's get into it.

 What Is Rockwell Hardness?

-The Rockwell Hardness Test was created by Stanley P. Rockwell in 1914 as a new way to measure the steel ball bearings manufactured at his company.
-This test was, eventually, found to measure the strength of any type of metal, as well as non-metallic materialsโincluding knives.
+Today, the Rockwell Hardness Scale (also called the Rockwell Hardness Test) is the standard method used to measure and determine the strength and quality of a kitchen knife blade.
+Created by Stanley P. Rockwell in 1914 as a new way to measure the steel ball bearings manufactured at his company, the Rockwell Hardness Scale was eventually found to measure the strength of any type of metal, as well as non-metallic materialsโincluding knives.

 How Is it Measured?

 The Rockwell Hardness Scale determines the hardness of a metal by measuring the depth of an indentation made after a conical diamond impacts a piece of metal.
-Diamond is the hardest natural substance on the planet, making it the perfect choice to use for the test impact.
+Diamond is the hardest natural substance on the planet, making it the perfect choice to use when testing for impact.
+The test is performed twice.

 - During the first test, a minor amount of pressure is applied to the metal and the indention is measured.